 - Overheating.
 Being too warm while sleeping can increase a baby's risk of SIDS.

-Although sudden infant death syndrome can strike any infant, researchers have identified several factors that might increase a baby's risk.
+SIDS can happen to any infant.
+But researchers have found several factors that might raise the risk.
 They include:

 - Sex.
-Boys are slightly more likely to die of SIDS.
+Boys are slightly more likely than girls to die of SIDS.

 - Age.
-Infants are most vulnerable between the second and fourth months of life.
+Infants are at higher risk between the second and fourth months of life.

 - Family history.
-Babies who've had siblings or cousins die of SIDS are at higher risk of SIDS.
+Babies with siblings who died of SIDS are at higher risk of SIDS.